 While out on the water, both life jackets and buoyancy aids can make a big difference in keeping girls safe

-Life jackets - keep the user afloat in an upright position with their head out of the water, even if they become unconscious.
+- Life jackets- keep you afloat in an upright position with your head out of the water, even if you become unconscious.

 One of these personal flotation devices must be worn:

-- if the participant feels they want to wear one.
+- If someone feels like they want to wear one.

 Whether you need to use a life jacket or a buoyancy aid will depend on the nature of the activity, weather conditions and location.
-Follow the guidance of a qualified activity instructor and check our advice on which device to wear for each activity.
+Follow the guidance on the activity page and speak to the qualified activity instructor.
+If you need more specific advice, please contact [email protected]

 Before undertaking an activity, you need to make sure that any buoyancy aids and life jackets used comply with EU standards.
 These will have a CE mark on the label.
 If you are buying buoyancy aids and life jackets or the equipment in the centre has a different kite mark, please contact [email protected]